Sivayogeith/hackatime-obsidian/README.md

 # Hackatime for Obsidian
+NOTE: This project is basically obsidian-wakatime + custom project names and hackatime branding

-[Hackatime][hackatime] is an open source Obsidian plugin for metrics, insights, and time tracking automatically generated from your Obsidian usage activity.
+[Hackatime][hackatime] Obsidian is an open source Obsidian plugin for metrics, insights, and time tracking automatically generated from your Obsidian usage activity.

 ## Installation